Is This The Time?

 The disciples asked, “Is this the time?”
 Jesus was getting ready to leave them, and they had some questions.
 They wanted to know what was going to happen next.
 They wanted to know when things would happen, how it was going to work, and what comes next.
 Just like me!
 They wanted the plan spelled out for them.

 I’d like to know what comes next!
-Instead, what I get is the Holy Spirit to give me enough revelation for the next step – not the whole journey – the next step.
+What I get is the Holy Spirit to give me enough revelation for the next step – not the whole journey – the next step.
 And besides, I have to be watching, listening, and paying attention or I might miss even that!

 God’s word to Jean and me has been so consistent through the years that every time he reminds us, it brings a smile.
 God says, “One day at a time, one step at a time.
 I’ll give you just enough light for the next step of the path.
 That way you’ll always be depending on me and you’ll never think you can figure it out on your own.”